pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/WhatIsNavigation.md

 structure in which a deeply nested feature is represented by a deeply nested piece of state.

 There is another powerful tool for modeling the existence and non-existence of state for driving
 navigation: collections.
-This is most used with SwiftUI's ``SwiftUI/NavigationStack`` view in which an entire stack of features are represented by a collection of data.
+This is most used with SwiftUI's `NavigationStack` view in which an entire stack of features are represented by a collection of data.
 When an item is added to the collection it represents a new feature being pushed onto the stack, and when an item is removed from the collection it represents popping the feature off the stack.